WowzaMediaSystems/webrtc-examples/Chrome/screenshare/README.md

 ## Install the required Chrome Extension

 An extension is required to provide access to the screen share capability.
-An open source extension can be found here
+An open source extension can be found here:

 [Screen Share Extension](https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk)